Home

 Internet and Social Media

 A particularly modern problem is that many transsexual women enjoy a brief moment of fame - intentionally or not.
-It's become very unusual to find someone who has not signed up for an account on social media websites and apps such as Facebook, Youtube, Instagram, Twitter, LinkedIn, Whatsapp and Tiktok.
+It's become very unusual to find someone who has not signed up for an account on social media websites and apps such as Facebook, YouTube, Instagram, Twitter, LinkedIn, Whatsapp and Tiktok.

 These have become essential to communicate with family, friends and acquaintances, and to progress one's career.
 But they are also enormous helpful resources for journalists and researchers, and the bane of many transsexual women trying to go stealth, with many transwomen managing legacy "him" accounts as well as new "her" accounts.